-- Staff had received training and support appropriate to their role. - Relatives said staff were aware of what care was needed and staff appeared well trained in providing personal care to their family members. - Records showed staff had received induction and training.
-This included important issues such as manual handling, infection prevention and control, and personal care.
-The registered manager said that they were interested in enrolling staff onto the Care Certificate, which is a nationally recognised training programme of important care issues. - Staff told us the training made them feel confident to meet people's needs.
-They said they received very good support from the registered manager.
-Supervision had taken place with staff.
+- Staff had received training and support appropriate to their role. - People and relatives said staff were aware of what care was needed and provided them with the care they needed. - Records showed staff had received induction and relevant training.
+The registered manager planned to extend the training to include more specific health conditions tailored to people's needs such as for Parkinson's disease. - Staff had been trained in important areas such as infection control, medication and health and safety.
+The staff member told us the training made them feel confident to meet people's needs.